MonstrousSoftware/VehicleTest/README.md

 ## Notes

-I copied the org.ode4j folder into core/src/main/java.
-(Copied from antzGames/ode4j-GWT-Compatible-libGDX).
-Could this be done by linking to a library instead?
+~~I copied the org.ode4j folder into core/src/main/java. .
+Could this be done by linking to a library instead?~~

+30/10/2023:
+- Replaced the copied org.ode4j (Copied from antzGames/ode4j-GWT-Compatible-libGDX) by linking in the gradle build script to api "com.github.antzGames:gdx-ode4j:master-SNAPSHOT"
+- Updated to libgdx 1.12 and gdx-teavm 1.0.0-b6 to solve run-time errors.